misyaath/Persistent-Session-/README.md

 I did simple persistent session sotorage model calss.
 If you want to add more data in to database you able change code and queries add more data

-IF you want extra logig edit MysqlSessionHandler
+IF you want extra logics edit MysqlSessionHandler